nayeonshin/nayeonshin.github.io/index.md

 # Hello, World!

 Thank you for visiting my blog.
 My name is Nayeon Shin.
 Nayeon is pronounced nah-yeon.
 I'm from South Korea, and I'm a sophomore at Mount Holyoke College studying Computer Science.
+I just started studying Computer Graphics on my own.

 This blog is my journal of being a student developer, writer, and human.
 I often think that it would have been great if I kept writing a journal till now after my elementary school teachers forced me to do as homework.
 Now that I have a new life goal to become some kind of a developer, I realized it's the right time for me to start writing about my life again.